BalaganeshA2k/config-server/README.md

 # config-server
-Has configuration files for some of my projects that needs externalized configuration
+Serves the configuration files for some of my projects